syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotChart/User-Interactions.md

 ### Enable Scrollbar

-* When `zooming.enableScrollbar` option is set to true, the PivotChart is rendered along with the scroll bars for precise view of data.
+* When `zooming.EnableScrollbar` option is set to true, the PivotChart is rendered along with the scroll bars for precise view of data.
 The data can be viewed by using scroll bar or by using mouse wheel scrolling.

 {% highlight CSHTML %}